Answer all the questions

 Topic: Formation of the United Nations

-⭐ The main goal of the UN, established after World War II, was to prevent the outbreak of future conflicts and promote peace and security across the world.
+The main purpose of the United Nations, formed after World War II, was to stop another major war from happening and to promote peace around the world.

 Explanation: